Fresh pear, coconut aminos, tender meat, and rice unite in this simple, tasty, Korean bulgogi (i.e. Korean BBQ) recipe.

 Korean bulgogi is awesome served over rice.
 Drizzle on some of the excess sauce and it’s even better.
 It’s also amazing with cabbage or coleslaw veggies on top for a pleasant crunch.
 My kids and hubby like it with a bunch of cheese (also creating a Crossover) and inside a tortilla (kinda like an Asian taco).

 This recipe is excellent for creating on busy nights.
-It is super easy to throw together and all you need is ground meat for your protein.
+It is super fast and easy to throw together and all you need is ground meat for your protein.

 Beyond being an amazing Trim Healthy Mama dish, it also makes a great Whole30 one (just omit the molasses and use cauliflower rice instead).